De La Vega Prize

 - Apostolos Thomadakis, Ph.D., Head of Research, European Capital Markets Institute (ECMI); Research Fellow, Centre for European Policy Studies (CEPS).

-- Christian Westheide, Assistant Professor of Finance, University of Vienna
+- Christian Westheide, Senior Lecturer in Finance, University of Edinburgh

 About Josseph De la Vega

-Josseph De la Vega was born around 1650 into a family of Sephardi Jews.
+Joseph De la Vega, born circa 1650 into a Sephardi Jewish family in the Netherlands, was a pioneering financial thinker.
 After several dramatic works and novels, in 1688 De la Vega published Confusión de Confusiones, a book of dialogues concerned with the operations of the Amsterdam Stock Exchange.
-De la Vega gives three motives for writing the dialogues: simple pleasure; to increase understanding among those who were not in the financial business of what he regarded as “the most honest and most useful [business] of all that existed at the time”; and, on the other hand, to caution about the “tricks” engaged in by contemporary financial businesspeople.1 FESE believes there still to be much value and relevance today in many of De la Vega’s observations about the behaviour of investors in markets.
-This is why since 2000 FESE has chosen to award an eponymous Prize to young scholars delivering outstanding research in the same field.
+De la Vega gives three motives for writing the dialogues: simple pleasure; to increase understanding among those who were not in the financial business of what he regarded as “the most honest and most useful [business] of all that existed at the time”; and, on the other hand, to caution about the “tricks” engaged in by contemporary financial businesspeople.
+FESE recognises that many of De la Vega’s observations about the behaviour of investors in markets remains prudent in today’s financial ecosystem.
+In honour of his enduring legacy, FESE has, since 2000, awarded the De la Vega Prize to young scholars producing exceptional research on Financial markets.